WikiScanner: Design

 The tool's database contained 34 million entries on anonymous edits (those by users who were not logged in to Wikipedia) between February 7, 2002, and August 4, 2007.
 Griffith stated that the database was constructed by compiling the anonymous edits included amongst the monthly public database dumps of Wikipedia.
 He claimed to have connected the organizations to their IP address with the assistance of the IP2Location database, and through comparison had found "187,529 different organizations with at least one anonymous Wikipedia edit."

-WikiScanner only worked on anonymous edits, which are made under an IP address, not edits by anyone logged in under a username.
+WikiScanner only worked on anonymous edits, which at the time revealed the user's IP address, not edits by anyone logged in under a username.
 It could not distinguish between edits made by authorized users of an organization, unauthorized intruders, or users of public-access computers that may have been using an organization's network.
 In discussing edits made from computers in the Vatican, computer expert Kevin Curran was quoted by the BBC as saying that it was "difficult to determine if the person was an employee or if they had maliciously hacked into the Vatican system and were 'spoofing' the IP address."

 The WikiScanner FAQ noted that edits could not be positively attributed to representatives of a company, only to a computer logged into a company's network.
 The FAQ went on to say there is no guarantee that an edit was made by an authorized user rather than an intruder.
 The likelihood of such intrusions depended upon an organizations' network security; organizations such as the Vatican Library have public access terminals or networks.